 If you like the idea of the steam sauna, are always congested, and seek the moist heat it provides, lean toward steam or traditional style saunas.

 The Primary Advantage of Traditional Saunas

-With a traditional lava rock or charcoal sauna, you get the dry heat, but you can add as much steam as you would like.
+With a traditional lava rock or charcoal sauna, you get the dry heat, but you can add as much steam as you would like by pouring water on the rocks.
 The steam is a byproduct of the heat, not the primary source of the heat.
 This allows you to find the right comfort level for you in each session, and you can vary the humidity as needed.

 With an infrared sauna, you aren’t getting the benefits of the steam, and with the rice-cooker style steam sauna, you’re only getting steam.